 Nobel prize laureate Professor James Heckman states that in terms of return, investing in early childhood education gives the most rewarding outcome.
 According to the Harvard Center of Child Development, the earlier the intervention of developmental delay, the more cost-effective and the less effortful it is.
-Timely intervention can significantly improve children’s development, and help children learn importantly life skills.
-Parent coaching on providing stimulating environment, pivotal response training, attachment-based relationship building, as well as tailor-made multidisciplinary intervention on motor skills, language development, cognitive and executive function training, is imperative in supporting the child to catch up from their development deviance while minimizing its negative impact on the child’s life.
+Timely intervention can significantly improve children’s development, and help children learn important life skills.
+Parent coaching on providing a stimulating environment, pivotal response training, attachment-based relationship building, as well as tailor-made multidisciplinary intervention on motor skills, language development, cognitive and executive function training, is imperative in supporting the child to catch up from their development deviance while minimizing its negative impact on the child’s life.

 This article was independently written by Pediatrician Dr. Wai Fan Fanny LAM, MRCP(UK), HKCPaed, HKAM(Paed), Specialist in Developmental-Behavioural Paediatrics, Honorary Assistant Clinical Professor, University of Hong Kong, Tutor, The Association for Research in Infant and Child Development, UK.

 🔥 Exclusive offer: Save up to $8,000 now! 🔥

 Looking for health insurance in Hong Kong?
 Alea is your best choice.